 Masters

 Folk Art Master Rasma Āboltiņa has followers in her own studio, the town of Mazsalaca, and elsewhere.
-Her heirs and successors are the artisan-teachers Evija Nagle, Ilga Vītola, Sarmīte Luste, Māra Mistre, Ilzīte Celmiņa, as well as Rita Ertmane un Gunta Jēkabsone.
+Her heirs and successors are the artisan-teachers Evija Nagle, Ilga Vītola, Sarmīte Luste, Māra Mistre, Ilzīte Celmiņa, as well as Rita Ertmane and Gunta Jēkabsone.

 Read more